 New York City takes luxury to a whole new level.
 It is a city with many aspects.
 One interesting face of NYC is its expensive lifestyle.

-New York has some of the most expensive neighborhoods you can find.
+New York has some of the most expensive neighborhoods and best shopping areas in NYC that you can find.
 Top-quality real estate, rent, and some of the wealthiest residents in the world.